crcn/catchall/README.md

 ### Features

 - Wrapped scripts are cached until they're modified.
-- Connect Module - Example: `http://localhost/catchall/js/something.js`, or `http://localhost/catchall/http://somesite.com/js/script.js`
+- Connect Module

 ### Super Important Note

-All function bodies are wrapped in try-catch blocks, so it would be a **terrible** idea to use this for production code.
+All functions are wrapped in try-catch blocks, so it would be a **terrible** idea to use this for production code.

 ## Example